 Internationally-Educated Applicants to become RAUDs or RSLPs in BC who have met CSHBC’s entry-to-practice requirements are granted Full registration after passing the entry-to-practice examination, or Conditional registration if they have not yet passed that examination.
 To complete your Full or Conditional registration application for entry-level practice in audiology or speech-language pathology, have the documents listed below ready, and apply through the Applicant Portal, which provides step-by-step instructions.

 Upload your university course outline or syllabus, with the conversion rate from credits to hours, including a record of clinical hours, in the Applicant Portal.

 Upload a completed Academic Coursework Requirements form in the CSHBC Applicant Portal and use the following forms:

 - Applicants to become RAUDs: Academic Coursework Requirements Audiology Program (PDF)

 - Applicants to become RSLPs: Academic Coursework Requirements Speech-Language Pathology Program (PDF)

 Complete and upload the applicable form to document proof of clinical hours (minimum of 350 hours):

 - Applicants to become RAUDs: Summary of Clinical Practicum Hours (Audiology Program) (PDF)

 - Applicants to become RSLPs: Summary of Clinical Practicum Hours (Speech-Language Pathology Program) (PDF)

 Arrange for your academic institution to send the completed and signed form directly to CSHBC at firstname.lastname@example.org or by mail.

 To be eligible for registration with CSHBC you must have, in the three years immediately preceding the date you submit your application for registration:

-- Graduated from an academic program that meets the requirements set out in Schedule D of the CSHBC Bylaws;
+- Graduated from a CSHBC-recognized academic program as set out in Schedule C of the CSHBC Bylaws;

-If you have not graduated from a CSHBC-recognized academic program or practised a minimum of 750 hours in the last three years, your application will need to be reviewed by the CSHBC Registration Committee to confirm if your knowledge, skills, and abilities meet CSHBC’s registration requirements.
+If you have not graduated from a CSHBC-recognized academic program or practised a minimum of 750 regulated hours in the last three years, your application will need to be reviewed by the CSHBC Registration Committee to confirm if your knowledge, skills, and abilities meet CSHBC’s registration requirements.
 Staff will be able to provide guidance as to the type of information the Registration Committee may be looking for when reviewing your application, which will vary on a case-by-case basis.